|Columbia University Archives|

 At a Glance

-Correspondence, press, and other materials have been grouped together for ease of use.
-The collection is arranged in one series: Strickman Cigarette Filter Collection, 1967-1974.
+The collection is arranged in two series.
+Correspondence, press, and other materials in Series I have been grouped together for ease of use.

 The Strickman Cigarette Filter Collection documents the position of Columbia University on their ownership of the patent for the Strickman Cigarette Filter.
 The collection includes materials related to the formation and publicizing of the agreement with Strickman to support the patent in 1967.
 Materials from late 1967 through 1970 cover emerging concerns about the filter's efficacy and Columbia's effort to distance itself from it.
 The collection contains correspondence, newspaper clippings, and other administrative records.
 The majority of the correspondence is from President Grayson Kirk and his assistant Helen King, in addition to letters from Columbia's lawyers, trustees, and alumni.
 Important documents to note include the agreement to take ownership of the patent, box 1 folder 6; and materials related to the reassignment of the patent away from Columbia, box 1 folder 11.
 The collection also includes materials from the United States Senate hearings related to the filter, and other memos, statements, and press releases.